 - I would like to defer my offer until next year, can I do this?

 - I need a student visa to study in the UK.
 In light of COVID 19 have there been changes to the application process of which I should be aware?

 1. I am thinking of applying to NCH and wanted to attend an event (open day, taster sessions etc.), are these events still running?

 Yes!
-We are currently hosting all our events virtually.
+We are currently hosting all Open Days in-person and Taster Events will be held online.
 Please see here for a full list of events

 You can contact our friendly recruitment and admissions team via email at email@example.com.
 They will typically respond Monday to Friday between 9:00 am and 5.00 pm BST.